personium/ansible/1-server_unit/README.md

 #### 6: Prepare SSL certificate / private key

 * Prepare the SSL certificate and private key separately
+If you have a domain and can set it to DNS, you can use an official SSL certificate.
+[Example of using Let's Encrypt.](Create_Server_Certificate_for_Letsencript.md)
-\* Create and use self-signed SSL certificate unless the official SSL certificate is not available.
+\* Create and use self-signed SSL certificate when the official SSL certificate is not available.
 Following is the self-signed ssl certificate creation procedure.
 Common Name value should be the unit domain name.